Monday June 11, 2018

 To get a sense of what this is, Trow recommends Ike’s wartime memoir, Crusade in Europe.
 He thinks that book would help anyone—a businessman going into an international business meeting, for example.
 He keeps addressing this imaginary business person who might be helped by such thinking.
 He spends a chapter, for example, detailing the knowledge and judgment that Ike brought with him to a summit with Nikita Khrushchev in Geneva in 1955, which is, Trow argues, why Ike succeeded at the summit: all that preparation.

-“My Pilgrim’s Progress” was published in 1999 so there’s no political animus involved.
-But think about what Trow is saying: Ike’s thoughts about war are more helpful in business negotiations than Trump’s book about business negotiations.
-If all you know is Trump, you hurt yourself in a low-level business meeting—never mind international summits with communist dictators.
-Trow needed a negative example of the sound judgment of Ike, the 34th president of the United States, and out of all the possible people in the world he plucked the one that we, 18 years later, in all of our “Family Feud” wisdom, elected the 45th president of the United States.
-And now we‘re sending him into international summits with communist dictators.
-For which he doesn’t prepare.
+“My Pilgrim’s Progress” was published in 1998 so there’s no political animus involved, but think about what Trow is saying: Ike’s thoughts about war are more helpful in business negotiations than Trump’s book about business negotiations.
+Trow needed a negative example of the sound judgment of the 34th president of the United States, and out of all the possible people in the world he plucked the one that we, 18 years later, in all of our “Family Feud” wisdom, elected the 45th president of the United States.